KORLA2/AWS-SERVICES/VPC/Endpoints.md

 Simple .

-Interface Endpoints can be used to connect to other AWS services or to other VPC in the same region.
+Interface Endpoints can be used to connect to other AWS services or to other VPC in the same region privately.

 <img width="301" alt="image" src="https://github.com/KORLA2/AWS-SERVICES/assets/96729391/944baf48-77f7-4940-9547-5685c7aaf7c3">

+VPC interface endpoint when created will create an ENI per subnet in the VPC for you.
+It will also provide you a DNS name per each AZ and a global name that you can use within your applications.

+In addition it supports the ability to have the AWS service domain name for the VPC interface endpoint be resolvable to the private IPs of the endpoint.
+As long as your VPC has DNS enabled it will first check the VPC private DNS resolver and then resolve it to the private IP rather than the public one.

+From the AWS side this is just an ENI created in your AWS VPC that is connected to one of AWS internal VPCs.
+It's actually possible to implement this for your own services too to share with another organisations VPCs, this is implemented using AWS PrivateLink.